ikyle53/ikyle53/README.md

 ## 📚 Currently Learning

-- Python in general
-- Python GUI
+- Python libraries
-- Data
+- Cyber Sec. as a second degree

 ---